Media and teen relationships: Effects of Social Media Use on Adolescent Relationships

 Recent research has highlighted that different types of social media use can have distinct impacts on adolescent relationships.
-A national study of 17,149 Canadian adolescent girls aged 11 to 15 found that intensive social media use, defined as freqent engagement to connect with others, was associated with stronger peer friendships, particularly among girls.
+A national study of 17,149 Canadian adolescent girls aged 11 to 15 found that intensive social media use, defined as frequent engagement to connect with others, was associated with stronger peer friendships, particularly among girls.
 In contrast, problematic social media use, defined by addictive or compulsive patterns, was associated with weaker family relationships for both boys and girls.

 The study also observed gender and age differences in boys and girls.
 Girls reported higher rates of both intensive and problematic social media use than boys, and the prevalence of both increased with age.
 These findings suggest that the effects of social media on adolescent social connections are context-dependent, varying according to usage patterns and demographic factors.

 Public health researchers have noted that interventions targeting adolescent social media use should differentiate between types of use as intensive and problematic social media usage may require different approaches to support healthy social and family relationships.